 Cotton growers must avoid harmful agrochemicals and not use genetically modified seeds.
 They must also protect the health and safety of workers and manage natural resources responsibly.

-The Fairtrade certification is open to other textiles that meet the requirements set out in their Responsible Fibre Criteria.
+The Fairtrade certification is also open to other textiles that meet the requirements set out in their Responsible Fibre Criteria.

 Gold and other precious metals aren’t just used to make fabulous jewellery – they are key components in electronic devices, including your mobile phone.
 But gold mining has many issues, from risks to the health and safety of workers, to its links to organised crime and funding for armed conflict.